sensu/sensu-docs/content/sensu-go/5.16/getting-started/learn-sensu.md

 [sensu_go_sandbox]$
 {{< /highlight >}}

-- To exit out of the sandbox, press `CTRL`+`D`.
+- To exit the sandbox, press `CTRL`+`D`.
 - To erase and restart the sandbox, run `vagrant destroy` and then `vagrant up`.
 - To reset the sandbox's Sensu configuration to the beginning of this tutorial, run `vagrant provision`.

-_NOTE: The sandbox pre-configures sensuctl with the Sensu Go admin user, so you won't have to configure sensuctl each time you spin up the sandbox to try out a new feature.
+_**NOTE**: The sandbox pre-configures sensuctl with the Sensu Go admin user, so you won't have to configure sensuctl each time you spin up the sandbox to try out a new feature.
 Before installing sensuctl outside of the sandbox, read the [first time setup reference][1] to learn how to configure sensuctl._

 ---